 Most Valuable Hot Wheels!!

-It is surprising how small car models could cost more than a real one.
+It is surprising how small car models could cost more than a real and functioning one.

 |1.
 Pink Rear-Loading Volkswagen Beach Bomb||$150,000|